m-lab/website/_posts/blog/2020-01-27-the-platform-has-landed.md

 kernel APIs and virtualization technologies that did not exist when the first M-Lab was built and provides unprecedented transparency and reproducibility.

-Now we're running new and backward compatible measurement services, with plans to add more soon:
+Now we're running both new and backward compatible measurement services, with plans to add more soon:

 * [NDT]({{site.baseurl}}/tests/ndt/)